nasser/magic/README.md

 Rationale and History
 ---------------------
 During the development of [Arcadia](https://github.com/arcadia-unity/Arcadia), it was found that binaries produced by the ClojureCLR compiler did not survive Unity's AOT compilation process to its more restrictive export targets, particularly iOS, WebGL, and the PlayStation.
 While it is understood that certain more 'dynamic' features of C# are generally not supported on these platforms, the exact cause of the failures is difficult to pinpoint.
-Additionally, the bytecode the standard compiler generates is not as good as it can be in situations where the JVM and CLR semantics do not match up, namely value types and generics.
-MAGIC was built primarily to support better control over bytecode, and a well reasoned approach to Arcadia export.
+Additionally, the byte code the standard compiler generates is not as good as it can be in situations where the JVM and CLR semantics do not match up, namely value types and generics.
+MAGIC was built primarily to support better control over byte code, and a well reasoned approach to Arcadia export.

 Name
 ----